 Dragon Dollars is a debit card service that is linked to the MSUM Dragon Card.
 This service is available to ALL Dragon cardholders for food service purchases only.

-A $15 minimum is required for deposits made online.
-Deposit increments are $15, $25, $50, $100, $200 and $500.
+Deposits are made online

 No minimum balance must be maintained.

 Cash refunds are not given for any purchases at any participating merchants.
 Credit is returned to your account.